 FRANK GALATI (2004): An internationally known actor, director, screenwriter, and playwright, he has shed new light on the works of Gertrude Stein.
-He has been an ensemble member of the Steppenwolf Theatre Company since 1985 and a Goodman Theatre associate director since 1986.
-He is also a professor emeritus at Northwestern University.
+He has been an ensemble member of the Steppenwolf Theatre Company since 1985.
+He has also been a Goodman Theatre associate director and is a professor emeritus at Northwestern University.